Continuous-time extensions of discrete-time cocycles: Introduction

 In our setting the discrete-time driving is given by a homeomorphism on a compact, smooth manifold.
 Such a map can be extended to continuous time via the classical \emph{suspension flow} construction~\cite[\S 1.3]{krengel2011ergodic}.
 Although one could extend the \emph{whole} skew-product associated with a discrete-time cocycle by creating an associated suspension flow, the cocycle property would be lost in this process.
-Given a discrete-time cocycle we study the question whether there is a continuous-time cocycle over a suspension flow whose time-1 map coincides with the discrete-time cocycle.
-The ``autonomous'' but infinite-dimensional version of our question, namely where bounded linear operators are extended to $C_0$-semigroups, was considered in~\cite{eisner2009embedding}.
-A special case that yields particularly interesting results is that of an (irrational) circle rotation as the driving system.
-Our main results are as follows: \begin{enumerate} \item Theorem \ref{thm:nullhomotopic_extension} provides an equivalent, homotopy-based characterisation of the (natural) dimension-preserving extendability of discrete-time cocycles in $\SL{d}$ over arbitrary driving. \item Corollary~\ref{crl:n_geq_3_extension} shows that for (quasi-)periodic driving and $d\ge 3$ a dimension-preserving extension is always possible, up to possibly reducing the speed of the base. \item Corollary~\ref{crl:n_2_extension} paves the way to extend any discrete-time cocycle over (quasi-)periodic driving in $\SL{2}$ to continuous time upon adding an auxiliary dimension. \end{enumerate}
+Given a discrete-time cocycle we study the question whether there is a continuous-time cocycle over a suspension flow whose time-1 map coincides with the discrete-time cocycle. \begin{revision}We call such a continuous-time cocycle a \emph{canonical extension}, cf.~Definition~\ref{def:cano}.\end{revision} The ``autonomous'' but infinite-dimensional version of our question, namely where bounded linear operators are extended to $C_0$-semigroups, was considered in~\cite{eisner2009embedding}.
+A special case that yields particularly interesting results is that of an (irrational) circle rotation as the driving system. \begin{revision}For these systems, we not only study whether a given discrete-time cocycle has a canonical extension but also how cocycles without canonical extensions need to be modified such that a canonical extension is possible.\end{revision} Our main results are as follows: \begin{enumerate} \item Theorem \ref{thm:nullhomotopic_extension} provides an equivalent, homotopy-based characterisation of the canonical extendability of discrete-time cocycles in $\SL{d}$ over arbitrary driving. \item Corollary~\ref{crl:n_geq_3_extension} shows that for (quasi-)periodic driving and \begin{revision}fibre-dimension $d\ge 3$, a canonical extension is always possible, after possibly modifying the base space.\end{revision} \item Corollary~\ref{crl:n_2_extension} paves the way to extend any discrete-time cocycle over (quasi-)periodic driving in $\SL{2}$ to continuous time upon adding an auxiliary dimension. \end{enumerate}